TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/CoaAndCoaInt/Index.rst

 You can also create this object as a COA\_INT in which case it works exactly like the :ref:`USER_INT <cobj-user-int>` object does: It's rendered non-cached!
-That way COA\_INT allows you not only to render :ref:`USER_INT <cobj-user-int>` objects non-cached, but to render *every* cObject non-cached.
+That way you cannot only render non-cached :ref:`USER_INT <cobj-user-int>` objects, but COA\_INT allows you to render *every* cObject non-cached.

 .. ### BEGIN~OF~TABLE ###